What is it about Scream that etches it into the annals of horror history?

 In the years since its release, it has solidified its status as a beloved classic, spawning an incredibly successful franchise of sequels and spin-offs and inspiring countless imitators and earning a place in the hearts of horror fans everywhere.

-This film was a pioneer in featuring an antagonist who inflicted mental torture upon his victims before ultimately taking their lives, and horror fans loved it.
+Scream was also a pioneer in featuring an antagonist who inflicted mental torture upon his victims before ultimately taking their lives, and horror fans loved it.

 The opening sequence of the film reveals that he is not simply a deranged killer, but rather a calculated and analytical individual who carefully selects his targets.

-In the iconic opening scene (Yes, I said iconic), we get to see Casey (played by Drew Barrymore), a young woman who is being terrorized by an unknown killer over the phone.
-As her boyfriend is held captive outside, the killer challenges Casey to answer some horror movie trivia questions.
+In the iconic opening scene (Yes, I said iconic), we get to see Casey (played by Drew Barrymore), a young woman who is being terrorized by an unknown killer over the phone, and as her boyfriend is held captive outside, the killer challenges Casey to answer some horror movie trivia questions.

 As a result, her boyfriend is brutally murdered, and Casey herself is gruesomely killed and left hanging from a tree for her parents to discover.